guswawan/next-folio/README.md

 ## Features

 - Fullscreen mode
-- Portfolio Additions: Users can add portfolio details.
+- Portfolio Additions: Users can add portfolio details
-- Portfolio Editing: Users can edit and update their portfolio information as needed.
+- Portfolio Editing: Users can edit and update their portfolio information as needed
-- Portfolio Deletion: Users have the ability to delete portfolios that are no longer needed from the database.
+- Portfolio Deletion: Users have the ability to delete portfolios that are no longer needed from the database

 ## Installation